Our Plants

 (spreading gum plant)

 This selection features particularly large bright yellow 2 1/2 inch daisies over a long period in the summer.
 Each fat green flower bud holds a dollop of gummy white resin which protects the blooms from predators, hence the name “gum plant”.
-'Mendocino' is a particularly prostrate form under 8 inches tall.
+'Mendocino' is a particularly prostrate form under 8 inches tall and spreading to at least 6' wide.
 Native to dunes, marshes and bluffs in coastal scrub throughout coastal California.
 Excellent pollinator plant.
 Useful in a meadow planting or with other low groundcovers and shrubs.
 Looks nice draping over a wall too.
 An adaptable plant for sun to light shade, moderate to occasional water.
 A natural along the coast where it tolerates wind and salt spray.
 Deer resistant.